Goodie01/Melinoe/README.md

 1. Test that when you perform a action via a rest API or UI, a outgoing request is made
 1. Detailed logs of all success and failures can be seen after a run

-## Melinoe is being created in at multiphased approach phases:
+## Melinoe is being created in at multiphased approach phases
 1. Create framework
    1. Selenium based web testing
    1. Testing a rest API